Arks-Layer/PSNovaTranslations/README.md

  1. Click the file you want to edit
  2. Click the pencil icon
  3. Edit the file to your heart's content!
-(Please <b>OVERWRITE</b> the JP text with your translation.)
  4. Write a brief summary of the changes at the bottom of the page
  5. Hit "Commit changes" (<b>DO NOT CREATE A NEW BRANCH, COMMIT DIRECTLY TO MASTER.</b>)
  6. Your changes will also be posted to the discord chat

-We welcome your contributions in form of direct commits.
-You may create new issues to discuss the translations with other translators.
-Please note that issues not related to translation may be deleted without notice.
+##For the story translations:

-Please note that there may be "weird" things in the text.
+Please <b>OVERWRITE</b> the JP text with your translation.
+Note that there may be "weird" things in the text!

 For example, "[c]" and "[n]".
 The n is a "new line". <b><i><u>PLEASE LEAVE THESE TAGS IN THERE.</b></i></u>